 In the case of disability benefits, such decision on review of the denial will be made promptly and not more than 45 days after the Fund's receipt of the petition for review.
 If special circumstances require an extension of time for processing the review, notice of such extension will be furnished to the petitioner before the expiration of the 45-day period.
 A decision will then be made as soon as possible, but not later than 90 days after the receipt of the petition for review.

 In reviewing a denial of disability benefits that is based in whole or in part on medical judgment, the Board of Trustees or the subcommittee appointed by the Board of Trustees will consult with a health care professional who has appropriate training and experience in the field of medicine involved in the medical judgment.
 The health care professional engaged for purposes of a consultation will be an individual who is neither an individual who was consulted in connection with the adverse determination that is the subject of the appeal, nor the subordinate of any such individual.
 Upon request, the claimant will be provided with the names of the medical or vocational experts, if any, who gave advice to the Trustees in making the determination on the claim, regardless of whether their advice was relied upon in making the determination.
 The notice will include specific reasons for the decision, and will cite the Plan provisions on which the decision is based.

 The notice will also include a statement indicating that you or your authorized representative are entitled to receive, upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to your claim for benefits and a statement explaining your right to bring a civil lawsuit under ERISA following an adverse benefit determination upon your appeal.
-With respect to denials of disability benefits, if an internal rule, guideline, protocol, or other similar criterion was relied upon in making the adverse determination, the notice will include either the specific rule, guideline, protocol, or other similar criterion and that a copy of the rule, guideline, protocol or similar criterion will be provided free of charge to the claimant upon request.
+With respect to denials of disability benefits, if an internal rule, guideline, protocol, or other similar criterion was relied upon in making the adverse determination, the notice will include either the specific rule, guideline, protocol, or other similar criterion, or a statement that such rule, guideline, protocol or other similar criterion was relied upon in making the adverse determination and that a copy of the rule, guideline, protocol or similar criterion will be provided free of charge to the claimant upon request.